ISTE-SQA/template-thesis-proposal/README.md

 Initialization
 --------------
 This howto assumes that you have not a git repository for your thesis.
-If you have, just add https://github.com/latextemplates/uni-stuttgart-computer-science-template.git as upstream and merge the branch "template" into your "master" branch.
+If you have, just add https://github.com/ISTE-RSS/template-thesis-proposal.git as upstream and merge the branch "template-rss" into your "master" branch.

 1. Open command line
 1. Change to the directory where you want to have your main tex file.
-1. Fetch the template from github: `git clone https://github.com/latextemplates/uni-stuttgart-computer-science-template.git .`
+1. Fetch the template from github: `git clone https://github.com/ISTE-RSS/template-thesis-proposal.git`.
 1. Rename `origin` to `github` to enable adding your own `origin` repository: `git remote rename origin github`
-1. Create a new branch master starting from the latest commit in the `template` branch: `git checkout -b master`
+1. Create a new branch master starting from the latest commit in the `template-rss` branch: `git checkout -b master`

 Now, you are on the `master` branch, where you can write your thesis and push it to your (remote) `origin` repository, in case you have one.